-Delta-DOR Radio Metric Service
+Delta-DOR Radiometric Service

-In the Retrieval configuration, the Delta-DOR Radio Metric service is configured using the following FGs:
+In the Retrieval configuration, the Delta-DOR Radiometric service is configured using the following ASCs:

-Retrieval Radio Metric Data Production; and
+Offline Data Storage; and

-Data Delivery Transfer Services.
+Data Transfer Services.

-Figure 4-9 illustrates the FGs and specializations used in the Retrieval configuration of the Delta-DOR Data Radio Metric service.
+Figure 4-9 illustrates the ASCs and SCsservice.

-Figure 4-9: FG Specializations Used in Delta-DOR Radio Metric Retrieval Configuration
+Figure 4-9: SCs Used in Delta-DOR Radiometric Retrieval Configuration

 NOTE - There is some question as to whether the Data Delivery Transfer Services specialization should be the Cross Support File Transfer Service (aka Generic File Transfer Service) or a more service-specific specialization.
-The resolution of this question will depend on the detailed specification of the Delta-DOR Radio Metric service, which is still vague as of this date (June 2014).
+The resolution of this question will depend on the detailed specification of the Delta-DOR Radiometric service, which is still vague as of this date (June 2014).

-Table 4-8: FG Characteristics in Delta-DOR Data Radio Metric Retrieval Configuration
+Table 4-8: ASC Characteristics in Delta-DOR Data Radiometric Retrieval Configuration